brozena/brozena/README.md

 I've collaborated with clinicians, digital health researchers, and people with lived experience to understand what is (and what's not!) feasible, acceptable, and possible if we involve financial data into clinical contexts.

-I take a [quant UX](https://quantuxblog.com/the-quant-ux-book) approach to create [usable evidence](https://pubmed.ncbi.nlm.nih.gov/30272059/) to inform financial intervention design.
+I take a [quant UX](https://quantuxblog.com/the-quant-ux-book) approach  in order to create [usable evidence](https://pubmed.ncbi.nlm.nih.gov/30272059/) to inform financial intervention design.

 ## Tools